Imanuel-Miz/vscode-pip-package-manager/README.md

 3. This will result in a list of all imports (according to the criteria: *installed*, *missing*, *private*).
 **Note**: If we were unable to find any missing imports, you will not see a list of: *missing*.

+## Notes
+Under the hood, the extension utilize the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extensions.
+You will not be able to run this extension without it.

 ## Extension Settings

 This extension contributes the following settings: